studio-dessai/studio-dessai.github.io/_posts/2015-04-09-sdexxxvii.md

 Tim and Steph talk about the Weightless movement and the grimey stuff around it.
 You might be interested into those few links we mentioned: the [Hyponik review](http://hyponik.com/reviews/rabit-baptizm-tri-angle/) of Rabit's Baptizm, the 2013 [Fabric interview](http://www.fabriclondon.com/blog/view/in-reverse-revisiting-processes-whilst-looking-forward-with-mumdance) of Mumdance and the [Andrew Tuttle cassette launch](https://www.facebook.com/events/302053286619227) at the Bearded Lady on the 23rd of April.

-Oh, and the title of the Murlo song is actually (probably) a reference to an [Arthur Machen novella](https://en.wikipedia.org/wiki/The_Great_God_Pan).
+Oh, and the title of the Sd Laika song is actually (probably) a reference to an [Arthur Machen novella](https://en.wikipedia.org/wiki/The_Great_God_Pan).

 Enjoy!